CCExtractor/ultimate_alarm_clock/README.md

 ### 3) Profile Switcher and Alarm/Profile Sharing

 Effortlessly manage and share custom alarm profiles for different days and occasions, ensuring only the active profile's alarms are prioritized.
-Alarms and profiles can now be shared with other users using their emails.
+Alarms and profiles can now be shared with other users using their email addresses, including those with subdomains or hyphens.
 In-app notifications for received alarms and profiles with the option to either accept or reject them.
 Issue: [#591](https://github.com/CCExtractor/ultimate_alarm_clock/issues/591), Pull-Request: [#584](https://github.com/CCExtractor/ultimate_alarm_clock/pull/584)

 ### 4) Google Calendar Integration and Date-based Scheduling